FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 web-developers and can be run on Linux, Windows, and OSX (so that’s a plus!).
-The downside is that SublimeText requires a purchase license for continued use, but at the same time there’s no time limit for your “evaluation” of the product… so it’s kinda free?
+The downside is that SublimeText requires a purchase license for continued use, but at the same time there’s no time limit for your "evaluation" of the product… so it’s kinda free?

 ANYHOW, SublimeText costs \$70, but there are PLENTY of free options out there, so do NOT give up if you’re on a tight budget.